BattleZips/BattleZips-Plonky2/README.md

 # BattleZips-Plonky2
 BattleZips-Plonky2 is the culmination of 18 months of R&D on the used of proof-carrying data (PCD) recursion for a novel privacy/ scalability construction.
+ZK State Channels work cohesively with L2 solutions like roll-ups to achieve superior scaling properties.
+They also use recursive zero knowledge proving to entirely obscure the execution details.
+The final "ZK State Channel Proof" is posted onchain in a single transaction with instant finality.
+This proof should then be used as a generic (private) state object that informs further EVM execution.

 Features:
   * Must be a sequential computation at the top level (recursive state channels ("state channels of state channels") allow parallelism, but battleships is an elementary case with no subchannels)
-  * Validium-style transaction batching where
+  * Validium-style transaction batching where data is not available onchain
+  * Use ZK Circuit logic to build ordered state without the need for any sequencer or intermediate state witness
+  * Build state to pre-determined "end conditions" which must be met before a "channel close" proof can be built
+  * Notarize integrity of state execution with INSTANT FINALITY on EVM chains when posting "channel close" proof
+  * Use recursive ZK shielding on "channel close" proof to shield ALL private state, exporting only the winner and loser
+  * Use "channel close" proofs as generic state objects for further onchain (or offchain) actions (battleship ex: inform elo scores)

+Caveat: ZK State Channels remedy the optimistic trust assumptions of legacy state channels in all cases except liveliness failures.
+Further R&D is needed to design a sufficiently resilient and decentralized mechanism that minimizes reliance on a third party.

 ## TODO
 ### Game Proofs